 Once an NDA, including a Section 505(b)(2) application, is approved, the product covered thereby becomes a "listed drug" which can, in turn, be cited by potential competitors in support of approval of an abbreviated NDA, or ANDA.
 Potential competitors may create modified, non-infringing versions of a drug to facilitate the approval of an ANDA or other application for generic substitutes.
-These competitors might only be required to conduct a relatively inexpensive study to show that their product has the same active ingredients, dosage form, strength, route of administration, and conditions of use, or labeling, as our products and that the generic equivalents would be significantly less costly than ours to bring to market and companies that produce generic equivalents are generally able to offer their product are typically lost to the generic product.
-Accordingly, competition for significant preducts to our products to our product.
-Accordingly, competition are typically limit our ability to generate revenues and therefore to obtain a return on the investments we have made in our product candidates.
+These competitors might only be required to conduct a relatively inexpensive study to show that their product has the same active ingredients, dosage form, strength, route of administration, and conditions of use, or labeling, as our products and that the generic product is absorbed in the body at the same rate and to the same extent as, or is bioequivalent to, our products.
+These generic equivalents would be significantly less costly than ours to bring to market and companies that produce generic equivalents are generally able to offer their products at lower prices.
+Thus, after the introduction of a generic competitor, a significant percentage of the sales of any branded product are typically lost to the generic product.
+Accordingly, competition from generic equivalents to our products would substantially limit our ability to generate revenues and therefore to obtain a return on the investments we have made in our product candidates.